Eliminating the LIGO bounds on primordial black hole dark matter: Metrics to describe cosmological PBHs

-\textbf{\emph{PBH\lowercase{s} in an expanding universe}}---To begin, we define the notion of a black-hole mass.
-For spherically symmetric cosmological black holes, instead of the ADM mass, it is more appropriate to define the quasi-local Misner-Sharp mass \cite{Misner:1964je}, which is a measure of active mass in a given volume of the spacetime defined by Eq.(\ref{Thakurta}).
-This mass can be read-off from the 00-component of the metric:
+In a cosmological setting, the notion of the black hole mass requires a more careful definition.
+The most common definition is the Arnowitt-Deser-Misner (ADM) mass \cite{Arnowitt:1959ah}, which is defined at spatial infinity.
+However, PBHs are produced from the gravitational collapse of inhomogeneities at scales comparable to the Hubble radius: a scenario where there is no spatial infinity at which to define the ADM mass.
+For spherically symmetric cosmological black holes, instead of the ADM mass, it is more appropriate to define a quasi-local Misner-Sharp mass~\cite{Misner:1964je}, which is a measure of active mass in a given volume of spacetime.
+For the Thakurta metric eq.(\ref{Thakurta}), this mass can be directly calculated, or read-off from the 00-component of the metric:

-It is worth noting that, although we used the Thakurta metric to compute the Misner-Sharp mass, it is known to be invariant under coordinate re-parametrization~\cite{cahill} and thus is a physically meaningful quantity.
-After PBHs are produced during the radiation dominated era, $H\sim 1/a^2$ and $R\sim a$, so while the first term in Eq.(\ref{MS}) increases $\propto a(t)$, the second term decreases $\propto 1/a(t)$.
-Therefore we can ignore the latter and simply describe the mass of a PBH as being equal to $ma(t)$.
+It is worth noting that, although we used a specific metric to compute the Misner-Sharp mass, it is known to be invariant under coordinate re-parametrization~\cite{cahill} and thus is a physically meaningful quantity.

+After PBHs are produced during the radiation dominated era, $H\sim 1/a^2$ and $R\sim a$.
+So while the first term in eq.(\ref{MS}) increases $\propto a(t)$, the second term decreases $\propto 1/a(t)$.
+Therefore we can ignore the latter and simply describe the PBH mass relevant for describing decoupling as being equal to $ma(t)$.
+We emphasize that this notion of mass makes no assumption about the constituents of the cosmological fluid, and its increase is \textit{not} due to any accretion of matter.
+The Misner-Sharp mass does not imply that any fundamental property of the black hole is changing.
+Rather, it is an effective, local mass: a feature of a geometry in which nearby test masses follow geodesics affected both by the central inhomogenity \textit{and} the exterior FLRW background.
+We expand on this idea in the next section.